-’Tis the season for feasting and what is a holiday dinner without a sweet potato side dish?
-We are happy to bring you a recipe for a creamy, Scalloped Sweet Potato Casserole that is just a little different!
+’Tis the season for feasting, and what is a holiday dinner without a sweet potato side dish?
+We are happy to bring you a recipe for a creamy, Savory Sweet Potato Casserole that is just a little different!
 It is a savory sweet potato casserole that tastes as impressive as it looks.

 Thinly sliced sweet potatoes, layered with a creamy sauce and rich, smooth Gruyère cheese then baked until tender and crusty.
 This is a must-try potato side dish.